|Posted by Captain Salem Vendari on September 19, 2020 at 2:35 PM|

 Aedric miscaluclated the Goliath's turn radius in his plans to get the first shot in and sent his 3rd rate straight into the coast of the island.
 The ship ran aground and took 11 hull damage.

-Meanwhile, the Victory in trouble as well.
+Meanwhile, the Victory was in trouble as well.
 She collided with the San Francisco de Asis and took a raking shot from the Mejicano through her stern (albeit, barely).
 With her crew busy trying to reload the starboard broadside, she was unable to return fire.
 She drew eleven B damage counters for 26 hull damage, a leak, sail damage, and three crew hits.

 The crews of the Francisco and Victory shot each other with muskets.
 The Victory hit three for three, and only took one in return.